xiaojun207/docker-manager/README.md

 ```
 It should be used in conjunction with "xiaojun207/docker-agent" image.
 Please refer to the description for the specific usage of docker agent

+Special note:
+    The hostname of each server (the host of docker agent) must be unique

 ## Contact email
 If you have any ideas or suggestions, please send an email to the following email: